HetPatel2022/Movie_Recommendation_Using_NLP/README.md

 ## 📂 Project Structure

-.
-├── main.py # Main application file
+- ─ main.py # Main application file
-├── data # Data directory containing movie datasets
-│ ├── tmdb_5000_movies.csv # Movies dataset
-│ ├── tmdb_5000_credits.csv # Credits dataset
-├── GUI.png # Screenshot of the GUI
+- ─ GUI.png # Screenshot of the GUI
-└── README.md # Project README file
+- ─ README.md # Project README file

+## 📊 Dataset

+The movie datasets used in this project can be found at [TMDB Movie Metadata on Kaggle](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata).

 # 🔮 Future Improvements